Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Medicare Part D drug plans have 4 phases of coverage.

 - Phase 1 – Deductible Phase: The Annual Deductible is the amount you have to pay before your Medicare Part D plan begins to pay its share in drug costs.
 During this phase, you must pay the full cost of your drugs.
 Deductible amounts vary from plan to plan.
 Some Part D plans do not have a deductible.
-In 2018, Medicare Part D plans will not have a deductible more than $405.
+In 2019, Medicare Part D plans will not have a deductible of more than $415.

 - Phase 4 – Catastrophic Coverage: In the Catastrophic Coverage Phase, you will pay a low-fixed price for your medications in copayments and coinsurance.
 You will not pay more than 5% of the retail cost for medications covered by the plan.